scrapy/scrapy/docs/topics/selectors.rst

 ready to use.

-Since we're dealing with HTML we'll be using the :class:`~scrapy.xpath.HtmlXPathSelector` object which is found, by default, in the ``hxs`` shell variable.
+Since we're dealing with HTML we'll be using the :class:`~scrapy.selector.HtmlXPathSelector` object which is found, by default, in the ``hxs`` shell variable.

 .. highlight:: python